moizalicious/siddhi-json-structs/README.md

 {
     type*: 'stream|table|window|aggregation|trigger',
     from*: '',
-    filterFunctionWindowList: {Query Filter-Function-Window JSON} // If there is a filter, there must be a window for joins (the only exception is when type = window).
+    streamHandlerList: {Stream Handler JSON} // If there is a filter, there must be a window for joins (the only exception is when type = window).
     as: '',
     isUnidirectional: true|false // Only one 'isUnidirectional' value can be true at a time (either left definition|right definition|none)
 }